webdriverextensions/webdriverextensions-maven-plugin-repository/README.md

 WebDriver Extensions Maven Plugin Repository
 ===================
-This is the home of the drivers repository used by the [WebDriver Extensions Maven Plugin](https://github.com/webdriverextensions/webdriverextensions-maven-plugin).
+WARNING THIS REPOSITORY WILL NO LONGER BE USED FOR webdriverextensions-maven-plugin VERSIONS >= 2.0

-## Usage
+NEW REPO CAN BE FOUND [HERE](https://github.com/webdriverextensions/webdriverextensions-maven-plugin-repository-2.0)

-TODO: Describe how to contribute
+This is the home of the drivers repository used by the [WebDriver Extensions Maven Plugin](https://github.com/webdriverextensions/webdriverextensions-maven-plugin) for versions below 2.0.

 ## License